Our goal is for Queensland’s space industry to be recognised as a leading centre in Australasia by 2025.

-We’ve launched our Queensland Space Industry Strategy ( 3.8 MB).
+We’ve updated our Queensland Space Industry Strategy.
 Opportunities are growing across the globe in space capabilities and systems - and Queensland is well-positioned to further harness our enormous potential.

 By 2025, Queensland’s space industry will be recognised as a leading centre in Australasia for launch activities, ground systems, Earth observation, niche manufacturing, robotics and automation for space.